 The PTGA is a federally recognized 501(c)6 non-profit Professional Industry Association for polar guides.
 We train to, and assess competence against, our Polar Tourism Qualifications Framework and criterion referenced syllabi.
 Assessment, skills measurement and a framework of professional qualifications relevant to polar guiding and expedition cruise operations are the core of our mission.

 POLAR QUALIFICATIONS (PQs) & AWARENESS COURSES

 These criterion referenced assessments are the foundation of our existence and measuring tools of technical competency.
 PTQs represent a collection of skill sets crucial to the work and responsibilities of a polar tourism guide/naturalist.
 They have been vetted by long-time PTI professionals and external agencies of like industries.
 PTQs undergo review every year by a members, industry representatives and our Technical Sub-Committee at our Qualifications Review Meeting in April.

 All PTQs have value in their own right.

 In order to achieve Polar Tourism Guide (PTGuide) status you must have five PTQs.
 In order to achieve Senior Polar Tourism Guide (SPTGuide) status you must have all the entry level PTQs, a collection of Advanced PTQs and extra logged time supporting your extra experience.
 See Qualifications Framework.

 There are a number of ways to gain PTQs but PTGA membership is mandatory before starting.

 Members decide which PTQs they would like to gain and apply to be assessed via a range of options.
-Some people may have the skills and experience to apply for the Recognition of Current Competency (RCC) scheme.
 Or, they may have an external qualification with relevance to their job and wish to Cross-Credit this qualification into their PTGA portfolio.

 There are three physical assessment options and two POE options:

 1. Accredited Provider – Workplace Based Assessment

 The most realistic and cost effective way to assess polar tourism guides is at their actual place of work, doing their daily job.
 A Company can apply to become a PTGA Accredited Workplace Provider and have their own assessors on staff, or hire free-lancers, to administer the examinations in real time.
 This means many staff can be assessed over a period of time without disrupting any commercial activities.

 2. Open Assessment